nlumiere/CobblemonBreeding/README.md

     - These egg group items can be viewed in-game with the command `/breedhelp`
 - Admin can choose if breeding items are consumed in the process (recommended for large/competitive servers).
 - *These settings can be found in config*
+- Niche case: If multiple pokemon of the same gender are attempting to breed, the first pokemon of the opposite gender that attempts to breed will mate with the higher pokemon in the party.

 ## How to use (Original):
 1. Open up the breeding GUI.